aquariumbio/aquarium/README.md

 # later ...

-worker.reload.status
-w.status # either 'running', 'error', or 'done' reason = w.message if w.status == 'error' # if the job raised an exception
+worker.reload.status # either 'running', 'error', or 'done' reason = worker.message if w.status == 'error' # if the job raised an exception
 ```

 From the front end in javascript you can do